Apache HTTP Server Version 2.4

 scheme is effectively the protocol that should be used to

-communicate with the remote server; only http
+communicate with the remote server; only http and https

 are forwarded through the remote proxy using the HTTP CONNECT method.